sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 - `ESUSER=`*`username`*
 - `ESPASSWD=`*`password`*
 - `ESHOST=`*`hostname`*
-- `ESPORT=`*`port_num`*
+- `ESPORT=`*`port-num`*

 ## Other Options

 `--show-query`
 displays the query that is submitted to obtain log information.
-If the specified command generates multiple queries, only thr first query is displayed.
+If the specified command generates multiple queries, only the first query is displayed.

 `-h|--help`
 displays usage information for the script.